PipatSamapuak/Challenge-2/README.md

 WHEN I resize the page or view the site on various screens and devices

 THEN I am presented with a responsive layout that adapts to my viewport

+# Grading Requirement

+None

+# Review

+The URL of the deployed application.

+The URL of the GitHub repository, with a unique name and a README that describes the project.

+Example pictures of website

+# License

+Please review the license in repo